 Also note that data collection coverage by sources do not always go back as far as one would wish.
 For example, US government agencies have only been mandated to collect certain statistics since 1956***.
 Also agencies and organizations are decentralized.
 They may vary in how they collect, describe, and report their findings over time. ***

 It may take several years for an entity to collect, analyze and publish statistical information on a topic or group of topics.
-(Click here for a diagram of the processes involved in publishing health statistics).
 This is especially true when large populations are involved, as the US Census.
 The quality of statistics varies among organizations and agencies.
 Factors include how the data was collected and how the data was analyzed. **

 *Introduction to Reference Sources in the Health Sciences, 5th ed.
 Compiled and edited by Jeffrey T. Huber, Jo Anne Boorkman, and Jean Blackwell.
 Neal-Schuman: New York.
 2008.